reail-iitd/tango/README.md

 ## Training

 All the trained models can be found [here](https://drive.google.com/open?id=1Kw65B55DehnteO1hwLUk0k1rWw2eCTl0).
-These can be run by setting train variable to false in `train.py`.

 All the models mentioned in the paper can be trained through the command